 Opera: Passion, Power and Politics tells its story through seven cities and the seven operatic premieres held there, beginning in 17th-century Venice and finishing in 20th-century St. Petersburg.
-These seven performances trace the social, political and cultural landmarks in European operatic history.
-A slick headset accompanies your journey with snippets of music that change to echo the objects around you.
+These seven performances trace the social, political and cultural landmarks in European operatic history as well as the autobiographical context of their composers.
+A slick high-tech headset accompanies your journey, playing snippets of music that change seamlessly without glitch to echo the objects around you.
+It's an immersive experience like no other.

 Draft of part of Cherubino’s Act I aria ‘Non so più cosa son’ (K492, no. 6)Wolfgang A. Mozart (1756-1791)Autograph score, 1786 British Library, Zweig MS 57© British Library, London, UK Bridgeman Images

 This sense of the unexpected is one of the exhibition’s strengths.
-Using the twists and turns of the new Sainsbury hall to shock and delight the viewer, curator Kate Bailey has exploited the space beautifully.
+Using the twists and turns of the V&A's swanky new Sainsbury Gallery to shock and delight the viewer, curator Kate Bailey stages a masterpiece as impressive as its subjects.

 Opera: Passion, Power and Politics installation image, 27 September 2017. (c) Victoria and Albert Museum, London